Jörg Philipp Terhechte: Research stays / guest professorships / awards

 In 2005 Terhechte was honored for his doctoral thesis with the dissertation prize of the Westphalia-Lippe University Society.
-In 2006 he was a DAAD-visiting scholar at the George Washington University Law School and at the US Federal Trade Commission in Washington DC.
+In 2006 he was a DAAD-visiting scholar at the George Washington University Law School and at the US Federal Trade Commission in Washington, D.C.
 In 2008 he was a DAAD-Visiting Fellow at the Institute for European and Comparative Law at the University of Oxford and a visiting professor at the Radboud University of Nijmegen.
-Since 2011 he is a Fellow of the Europa-Kolleg in Hamburg.
-Since 2006, he has been a lecturer and faculty member at the Europa-Kolleg in Hamburg.
-Since 2007 he is continuously lecturer at the Charles University in Prague.
-Since 2008 he is a lecturer at the China-Europe School of Law in Beijing and he is continuously a lecturer of "German and International Commercial Law" in St. Petersburg.
+Since 2011 he was a Fellow of the Europa-Kolleg in Hamburg.
+Since 2006, he was a lecturer and faculty member at the Europa-Kolleg in Hamburg.
+Since 2007 he was continuously lecturer at the Charles University in Prague.
+From 2008 he was a lecturer at the China-Europe School of Law in Beijing and he was continuously a lecturer of "German and International Commercial Law" in St. Petersburg.

-Since 2014 he is a lay judge at the Administrative Court of Lüneburg (disciplinary tribunal) and since 2006 a member of the Judicial Examination Office at the Hanseatic Higher Regional Court in Hamburg.
+Since 2014 he was a lay judge at the Administrative Court of Lüneburg (disciplinary tribunal) and since 2006 a member of the Judicial Examination Office at the Hanseatic Higher Regional Court in Hamburg.

 In 2015 the University Court of the University of Glasgow appointed Jörg Philipp Terhechte as an honorary professor.